Participating in the Parish's Ministry

 A Shepherd provides pastoral care: maintains contact with parishioners, lets them know that the church cares for them, and makes the Pastor aware of any special situations.
 A Shepherd may visit new families and shut-ins.
 A Shepherd Ministry Description has been prepared.
 If you are interested in becoming a Shepherd, please contact the Pastor.

 If you would like a visit from the clergy or a shepherd, or if someone is sick, in hospital or shut-in and would like a visit or communion, contact the clergy.

-When you are admitted to hospital, please note on your admitting form that you are Anglican and your parish is St. Stephen’s.
+When you are admitted to hospital, please note on your admitting form that you are Anglican and your parish is St. Stephen’s, and contact the clergy or church office.
 Hospitals adhere to strict confidentiality rules and will not release information otherwise.